-3. Required Courses For Marketing Major (9 units)
+3. Required Courses for the Marketing Major (9 units)

-4. Elective Courses For Marketing Major (6 units)
+4. Elective Courses for the Marketing Major (6 units)

-Select 6 units from the Marketing Electives below or select 3 units from the Marketing Electives and 3 units from the Cross-discipline Electives listed below.
+Select 6 units from the Marketing Electives below.
+Three of these 6 units must come from the Digital Marketing Electives subset.

 MKT 440 Integrated Marketing Communications (3)